jdnklau/rot/README.md

   - before the battle begins the user may choose one of his saved teams to play with

 ## Battle Engine
-- available actions are either the active pokemon's moves or switches to it's team mates
+- available actions are either the active pokemon's moves or switches to its team mates
 - the following move effects are fully implemented:
   - physical and special move damage
   - moves inflicting primary status conditions